I recently got the chance to redo the error handling in two different crates I

 var=10

-Here is a rough sketch of liquid
+Here is a rough sketch of liquids errors:

 #[derive(Fail, Debug)]